When our readers ask us for the most simple, unfussy, delicious 15-minute meal, we always recommend this tortellini alla panna recipe.

 First and foremost, make sure you buy fresh tortellini for the best results.
 We love the cheese tortellini from Trader Joe’s but you can prepare this recipe with whatever tortellini is available to you at your grocery store or (better yet) European or Italian Market.
 The three main kinds of tortellini that you’ll find are cheese, spinach, or authentic, meat-filled tortellini like you’d see in Bologna made with pork, mortadella, prosciutto, and Parmigiano-Reggiano.
 All work great for this recipe and can be used interchangeably.
 Happy cooking!

-Tortellini Alla Crema
+Tortellini Alla Panna

 - 16-20 ounces fresh, uncooked tortellini